 Upon entering the facility, everyone will be required to:

-- Utilize the hand sanitizer provided by REINS
+Utilize the hand sanitizer provided by REINS

-- REINS recommends that participants wear a mask.
+REINS recommends that participants wear a mask.
 However, we understand that the vast majority of our clientele have disabilities that include sensory sensitivities or a disability that prohibits the safe wearing of a mask.
 Additionally, horseback riding is exercise and can increase respiratory rates (heavy breathing) for our riders.
-We are not comfortable requiring riders to wear a mask during periods of exercise.
+We are not comfortable with requiring riders to wear a mask during periods of exercise.
 For this reason, it is up to the individual and their family to make a reasonable and educated choice about masks for the REINS participant.

-Facility Preparation Steps Taken
+Facility Precautions Taken